dondreytaylor/findscrollable/README.md

 $('div.content').findScrollable(['div'], function( elementsThatScroll )
 {
-    // Do stuff with elements that scroll inside of });
+    // Do stuff with elements that scroll inside of div.content });

 ```